coder-red/credit-risk-model/README.md

 - **F1** balances both precision and recall.

-## Lessons Learned and Recommendations
+## Lessons Learned and Recommendation

 **What I found:**
 - Based on the analysis in this project it was found that loan amount, existing debt ratio, and age were the strongest predictors of default